 Patients – Office Hours and Appointments

-Our office opens Monday to Friday between 8am and 6pm (varying opening times).
+Our practice opens Monday to Friday between 8:00am and 5:30pm.
 After hours appointments made outside of normal business hours are at the discretion of the radiologist/chief radiographer.
 We do not provide any after hours appointments, unless our radiologists and chief radiographer organises this.

 Consultations, CT scans, nuclear medicine, vascular, injection/pain management and ultrasonography are all appointment only.
-We send SMS reminders for the appointment, if you do not wish to receive an SMS please advise the receptionist.
+We will send an SMS reminder for the appointment, if you do not wish to receive an SMS please advise the receptionist.

 A female sonographer is available by request for sensitive tests.
 Please note that a request for a female sonographer may lead to a longer wait time due to prior booked appointments.
 If you wish to have an appointment with a specific sonographer please let reception know as soon as possible.